Vampire squid

 The vampire squid (Vampyroteuthis infernalis, lit. 'vampire squid from hell') is a small cephalopod found throughout temperate and tropical oceans in extreme deep sea conditions.
 The vampire squid uses its bioluminescent organs and its unique oxygen metabolism to thrive in the parts of the ocean with the lowest concentrations of oxygen.
-It has two long retractile filaments, located between the first two pairs of arms on its dorsal side, which distinguish it from both octopuses and squids, and places it in its own order, Vampyromorphida, although its closest relatives are octopods.
-As a phylogenetic relict, it is the only known surviving member of its order.
+It has two long retractile filaments, located between the first two pairs of arms on its dorsal side, which distinguish it from both octopuses and squids, though its closest relatives are octopods.
+As a phylogenetic relict, it is the only known surviving member of the order Vampyromorphida.

 The first specimens were collected on the Valdivia Expedition and were originally described as an octopus in 1903 by German teuthologist Carl Chun, but later assigned to a new order together with several extinct taxa.

+Etymology

+The genus name Vampyroteuthis comes from Latin vampyrus, meaning vampire, and Ancient Greek τευθίς (teuthís), meaning "squid".
+The species name "infernalis" means "of hell" in Latin.
+The name Vampyroteuthis was reportedly inspired by its dark colour and cloaklike webbing, rather than its habits — it feeds on detritus, not blood.